What Is a Nurse Residency Program?

 Frequently Asked Questions About Nurse Residency Programs

-Yes, nurse residency programs can lead to a full-time position and have been shown to lead to higher retention rates, greater job satisfaction, and improved nurse competency.
+Yes, nurse residency programs can lead to a full-time position and have been shown to include higher retention rates, greater job satisfaction, and improved nurse competency.
 Some positions may require you to work for the hospital for up to 12 months after you complete the residency.